 Upon the announcement that SPACE would administer these funds for the state of Maine, Representative Chellie Pingree, co-chair of the bipartisan Congressional Arts Caucus stated, “Arts organizations put the health of their communities first throughout the pandemic by shuttering their doors, suffering crushing financial hardship as a result.
 Since the beginning of the pandemic, SPACE has been a crucial support to the arts community in Maine; they stepped up to raise and distribute hundreds of thousands of dollars in emergency relief grants to artists throughout the state.
 I’m so glad their effective work is recognized and supplemented by this much-needed funding.”

-The Round 1 Grantee lead artists (in alphabetical order) are: Amanda Huotari (Buckfield), Amy Stacey Curtis (Lyman/Lewiston), Anastasia Inciardi (Portland), Andy Rosen (South Portland), Anne Poirier (Old Orchard Beach), Arisa White (Augusta), Assasi & S6ef (Biddeford), Cary Adams (Starks), Daniel Goldberg (Franklin), Dean Merrill (Portland with other statewide collaborators), Dylan Hausthor (Rockland), Flo Edwards (Portland), Greta Bank (Hollis), Haley Linnet (Old Orchard Beach), Jefferson Navicky (Freeport), Julia Arredondo (Portland/Waterville), Kate Russell (Sedgwick), Kristen Stake (South Portland), Laura and Rufus Nicoll (Deer Isle), Leila Christine Nadir (Farmington), Luke Fatora (Rockland), Maya Williams (Portland), Nicola Chin (Lewiston), Olivia Hochstadt (East Wilton with statewide collaborators), Pamela Moulton (North Bridgton), Reed McLean (Norway with statewide collaborators), Sam Brosnan (Cape Elizabeth), Sophie Davis (Rockland), Sophie Hamacher (Freeport), Theresa Secord (Farmington), Veronica Perez (Westbrook), Yves Karubu and Batimbo United (Portland and elsewhere).
+The Round 1 Grantee lead artists (in alphabetical order) are: Amanda Huotari (Buckfield), Amy Stacey Curtis (Lyman/Lewiston), Anastasia Inciardi (Portland), Andy Rosen (South Portland), Anne Poirier (Old Orchard Beach), Arisa White (Augusta), Assasi & S6ef (Biddeford), Cary Adams (Starks), Daniel Goldberg (Franklin), Dean Merrill (Portland with other statewide collaborators), Dylan Hausthor (Rockland), Flo Edwards (Portland), Greta Bank (Hollis), Hale Linnet (Old Orchard Beach), Jefferson Navicky (Freeport), Julia Arredondo (Portland/Waterville), Kate Russell (Sedgwick), Kristen Stake (South Portland), Laura and Rufus Nicoll (Deer Isle), Leila Christine Nadir (Farmington), Luke Fatora (Rockland), Maya Williams (Portland), Nicola Chin (Lewiston), Olivia Hochstadt (East Wilton with statewide collaborators), Pamela Moulton (North Bridgton), Reed McLean (Norway with statewide collaborators), Sam Brosnan (Cape Elizabeth), Sophie Davis (Rockland), Sophie Hamacher (Freeport), Theresa Secord (Farmington)*, Veronica Perez (Westbrook), Yves Karubu and Batimbo United (Portland and elsewhere).

 This round’s jurors were Elijah True (musician and L/A Arts), Gabriella Chase (Portland Museum of Art), and JJ Peeler (formerly of Bare Portland and Bowdoin’s Department of Theater and Dance).
+An additional grant was offered as part of the pool of funds offered through the Andy Warhol Regional Regranting Program through SPACE for a project in line with the spirit and eligibility of the Kindling Fund grants.

 Administered by SPACE, the ARP Maine Project grants are one of 66 subtracting programs through the National Endowment for the Arts under the American Rescue Plan Act.
 It is the only one in the state of Maine, and one of the few nationally that is granting directly to individual artists for projects that develop new artworks.
 The Round 2 Deadline is Sunday, September 18th at 11:59pm with an identical application, and a different jury, giving away the other half of the $200,000 regranting pot.